to our Online Press Center for media and journalists with our latest press releases and downloads.

 We trust that our press service will provide your work with the best possible support and look forward to your report.

-The total cost ratio – the ratio of total operating expenses to premiums earned, including the net savings portion of the premiums from unit- and index-linked life insurance – less reinsurance commission received rose to 27.6% (January to June 2019: 27.0%).
-The combined ratio after reinsurance declined to 96.7% as a result of a significantly lower loss ratio (January to June 2019: 97.3%).
+The total cost ratio – the ratio of total operating expenses to premiums earned including the net savings portion of premiums from unit- and index-linked life insurance – less reinsurance commission received decreased to 26.9 per cent (January to June 2020: 27.6 per cent).

 This press release contains statements concerning UNIQA’s future development.
 These statements are estimates based on all the information available to us at the current time.
 If the assumptions on which they are based do not occur, the actual results may deviate from the results currently expected.
 No guarantee can therefore be given for this information.